 I am a culture and arts writer for Apartment Therapy and a former books contributor to the Portland Mercury, an alternative weekly newspaper.
-I have written about gender studies and other topics for HelloGiggles and reviewed movies and theater for Willamette Week, another alt weekly.
+I have written about gender studies and other topics for HelloGiggles and reviewed movies and theater for Willamette Week.
 I also reviewed books, movies, TV, and music for the Addison Recorder, a Chicago-based pop culture blog.

 Portland Mercury commentary

 Willamette Week Reviews

 What I Learned When I Joined A Roller Derby Team: Roller derby is a sport unlike most others.
 First of all, you’re on roller skates.
 Second, there’s no ball involved.
 Points are scored when players lap the other team’s players, and the goal is to skate fast and not let your path, or your teammates’ paths, get blocked by your opponents.
 I’d wanted to learn how to play for years, and I’m so glad I finally took the plunge last year.
 It’s been so much fun, and while I’m only just getting started, I’ve already learned a lot along the way.

 Have You Heard About Shine Theory?
 Here’s How I Put It To The Test: Do you know about shine theory?
 I didn’t either until I read this piece by Ann Friedman about Beyonce and Kelly Rowland.
 The idea, in a nutshell, is that instead of competing with powerful women or feeling jealous about their success, you befriend them.
 “I don’t shine if you don’t shine,” Friedman quotes one of her friends saying, and thus the term “shine theory.”
 It’s the idea that strong and powerful women make great friends, because they want to help other women they admire succeed too – not take them down.